-Polymer composites are known to be sensitive to environmental parameters: temperature and relative humidity being the most influencing ones [16,17].
-Based on such a consideration, in the present paper, the investigation on the accelerometer is further carried on, by including the influence of environmental temperature on the transducing properties of the BC-based composites.
-The influence of temperature on the investigated BC-based composites is even more relevant because of the presence of ILs, which can have comparable freezing points with the environmental temperature.
-Results reported here complete the investigation reported in [15] and, eventually, give evidence of the role of ILs in the transduction properties of the BC investigated composites.
-Obtained results are a contribution to better understanding the performance of such a new composite, as a necessary task ahead of its use in real sensing problems.
+Polymer composites are known to be sensitive to environmental parameters, temperature and relative humidity being the most influential [16], [17].
+Based on such considerations, the present paper carries the investigation of the accelerometer further, by investigating the influence of environmental temperature on the transducing properties of the BC-based composites.
+The influence of temperature on the investigated BC-based composites is even more relevant because of the presence of ILs, which can have freezing points that are similar to the environmental temperature.
+Results reported here complete the investigation reported in our previous study, and finally provide evidence of the role ILs play in the transduction properties of the BC composites we investigated [15].
+The results we obtained contribute to a better understanding of the performance of such a new composite, a necessary task ahead of its use in real sensing problems.

-The paper is organized as follows: Section II describes the materials and preparation procedure.
-Section III reports the characterization setup.
-Section IV shows the results, the conclusions are given in Section V.
+The paper is organised as follows: Section 2 describes the materials and the preparation procedure.
+Section 3 reports the characterisation setup.
+Section 4 shows the results, and the conclusions are given in Section 5.

 materials and preparation procedure

-Concerning the materials which have been used in order to realize the BC as a sensing element, the following products, mainly commercials, have been considered:
+The following commercial products were explored to make the BC sensing element:

 Black tea bags